gramai/personal_notes/Learning_SQL/README.md

-# My Personal Notes ~ Learning SQL ~
+# ~ Learning SQL ~

+### Description
+I love learning new things but I can't help forgetting some.
+This is why I do this short summaries in a 'cheatsheet' like manner, to be able to keep all important details in one place.

 ## Tips and Tricks

-Some of the things I find useful in my learning process are summarized here.
+Short tips and tricks that get the SQL work flowing.

 ## Theoretical Bulletpoints